marie3003/BESP_paper-analyses/RunSimulation.md

 Afterwards Beast is run on all xml files by running `run_beast_array.sh`.

-### Continue with trees with sufficient ESS
+### Create summary trees of runs with sufficient ESS
-The R-script `evaluate_mcmc.R` can be run which outputs a csv file specifying the paths to all successfully obtained `.trees` files with an ESS on all estimated values above $200$.
+The `create_summary_trees.sh` script select all trees that have a sufficiently high ESS (above $200$) for all estimated parameters and rund treeannotator on all of them with a burnin of $10\%$.

-### Create summary trees using treeannotator
+### Compare true simulated trees with summary trees
-Run the `create_summary_trees.sh` script to create summary trees using treeannotator.